keun-hong/gene-peak-linking/README.md

 # Code for correlation-based gene-peak linking analysis
-Integrating the activity of regulatory elements with gene expression is essential to understand how the genome is operated.
-So, it's important to pair the genes expressed (RNA-seq) and peaks called from ChIP-seq, ATAC-seq, etc.
-Here, I uploaded a Python code performing correlation-based gene-peak linking analysis.
-The analysis method is derived from [MR Corces et al., Science 2018](https://www.science.org/doi/10.1126/science.aav1898).<br>
+Integrating the activity of regulatory elements with gene expression is essential for understanding how the genome operates.
+Therefore, pairing genes that are expressed (as shown by RNA-seq) with peaks identified from ChIP-seq, ATAC-seq, etc., is important.
+Here, I have uploaded Python code that performs a correlation-based gene-peak linking analysis.
+The method of analysis is derived from [MR Corces et al., Science 2018](https://www.science.org/doi/10.1126/science.aav1898)<br>
 <img src="https://github.com/keun-hong/gene-peak-linking/assets/43947916/a4b27b93-d2fd-44cd-afdd-b1cc9d898b13" width="500"><be>

 ## Overview of the analysis process